JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 - [ ] Receivers can download the file before fully uploaded: streaming / chunking.
 - [ ] Establish multiple P2P links to expedite download speed.*
 - [ ] Distributing chunks to multiple users to enhance download speed.*
-- [ ] Senders may close the browser and the file will still be available to download: advanced seeding.*
+- [ ] Senders may close the browser and the file will still be available to download: IPFS.*

 #### Security